Postgraduate course information

-UTS: Engineering has a lively and cutting-edge research culture driving advances in engineering and IT technology, practice and education.
-UTS: Engineering's research is needs-driven and collaborative and works with many enterprises in business partnerships.
+The Faculty of Engineering and Information Technology has a lively and cutting-edge research culture driving advances in engineering and IT technology, practice and education.
+The faculty's research is needs-driven and collaborative and works with many enterprises in business partnerships.
 Researchers are world-class and recognised leaders in their fields, responsible for delivering new, better and more cost-effective solutions to complex engineering challenges.

-Research is varied and utilises modern laboratories and research facilities on the City campus, Broadway.
+Research is varied and utilises modern laboratories and research facilities on the City campus, Broadway and Tech Lab, Botany.
 These are supported by extensive computing facilities and library services.
 The laboratories have excellent back-up workshops and expert support staff.
 Many opportunities exist for professional development through challenging, well-resourced research programs.

 The management and administration of all research matters of the Faculty of Engineering and Information Technology is conducted by the faculty's Research and Development Office, headed by the Associate Dean, Research Excellence and the Associate Dean, Research Strategy and Management.
 The office is responsible for a broad range of matters including, but not limited to, research-strategic priorities, policy and planning, and advice and support to faculty staff in preparing grant applications, research publications, research conferences and research degree student supervision.
 The Associate Deans are supported by the Director, Research Programs, the Manager, Research Support and the research administration officers, who are responsible for the academic management and support of research degree students and general research matters respectively.